parmesan-crisps_westmountmag

 Place a teaspoon of ricotta mousse on each slice of cucumber.

-Then place on the shell, repeat process.
+Then place on the shell, repeat the process.

 Serve immediately.